empathic-code/antwort/README.md

 Usage
 -----
-Call program.py and pass it template file that specifies the transformations.
+Call program.py and pass it a template file that specifies the transformations.
 It also needs a source file containing the script written in the ANTWORT mini-language.
 This file can either be passed in via STDIN or the --in argument.
 The output is either written to the STDOU stream or written to the path that you specify with the --out argument as UTF-8.